MartinR2345/MiniComplianceProgram/README.md

     <li><strong>Sensitive Data Types (Like PII and PHI):</strong><br/><img src="https://i.imgur.com/6yKDBji.png" height="80%" width="80%" alt="SaveRecords"/><br/><img src="https://i.imgur.com/APxuRxJ.png" height="80%" width="80%" alt="SaveRecords"/></li>
  </ul>

+This step is critical because it helps me know what this health clinic (Save Records) owns, who uses it and where sensitive data lives.
+Also as well, it helps me identify what could be attacked, what needs stronger protection and which systems are most important.

 You cannot protect what you do not know exists.
-This process provides the visibility needed to apply appropriate security controls and meet compliance mandates.

 <p align="center">
- <strong>Phase Three: Write out the Scope Summary </strong> <br/>
+ <strong>Phase Three: The Scope Summary </strong> <br/>

- I basically reviewed Phase Two and wrote a quick scope summary around this fictional company (SaveRecords Health Clinic) This defines what's in scope (systems, assets, data) and who interacts with them.
+This scope summary defines what's in scope (systems, assets, data) and who interacts with them.
+Without a scope summary, the compliance program becomes unclear and difficult to manage.
+Having a scope summary avoids confusion.

 <strong>Scope Summary:</strong>
 SaveRecords Health Clinic operates an internal patient management system where doctors, nurses, and admin staff access patient records stored in a secure cloud environment.
 The scope of this compliance program includes the clinics information systems, electronic medical record (EMR) platforms, staff laptops and patient data stored in the cloud.

 <p align="center">
- <strong>Phase Four: Perform Risk Assessment (Create Risk Register)</strong> <br/>
+ <strong>Phase Four: Identify 8 Assets & Perform Risk Assessment (Create Risk Register)</strong> <br/>

+The 8 Assets I chose:
+1. EMR System
+2. Cloud DB
+3. Staff Laptop
+4. Staff Email
+5. Patient Data
+6. Servers
+7. Network Devices (Routers & Firewalls)
+8. Security Cameras

 I built a structured risk assessment process where my risk register documents important assets, the threats affecting them, associated vulnerabilities, and how those risks are managed.
 I provide risk scenarios to connect assets, threats, and vulnerabilities into realistic business situations so risks could be clearly understood and prioritized.
 I used likelihood and impact scoring to prioritize risks.